jameshfisher/jameshfisher.com/_posts/2017-05-03-cicolorkernel.md

 ---
-title: "What is `CIColorKernel`?"
+title: What is `CIColorKernel`?
+justification: >-
-justification: "Vidrio's image transformations are pixel-wise, which color kernels are optimized for."
+  Vidrio's image transformations are pixel-wise, which color kernels are optimized for.
+tags: []
 ---

 I've showed some uses of `CIKernel`, each of which produces an output pixel by transforming one pixel of some input images.
 To get the input pixels, I used code like this: